Table of Contents

 Naturally, field organizers form a driving force behind any successful grassroots campaign.

-Roles and Types of Field Organizers
+Roles and types of field organizers

 Volunteer coordinator

-Volunteer coordinators manage and coordinate the efforts of volunteers in a political campaign.
+Who are they: Volunteer coordinators manage and coordinate the efforts of volunteers in a political campaign.

 Canvassing director